carolinewang01/rotate/README.md

 ### Cleanup TODOs - ROTATE Release
 - Get codes to work with RNN ego agent (in upstream caht repo)
-- Remove XSP interactions from ROTATE w/o population / add comment to code about why it's there and that it should be disabled for maximal efficiency
+- Add comment to ROTATE code explaining why XSP interaction is there and that it should be disabled for maximal efficiency
 - Add basic documentation
+    - Explanation of logging system
+    - How to reproduce experiments in paper
+    - How to reproduced visualizations in paper
+    - Documentation of each folder
 - Update README
+    - Add citation for paper

 ## Installation Guide